Sports Medicine Fontana

 The Kaiser Permanente Sports Medicine Fellowship Program at Fontana Medical Center began in 1989.

-- Approximately 50 percent of the fellow’s time is spent in direct patient care within the context of sports medicine: managing a sports medicine referral clinic; running an acute sports medicine injury clinic, attending specialty clinics in Orthopedics; and acting as the team physician for a local high school and college.
+- Approximately 60 percent of the fellow’s time is spent in direct patient care within the context of sports medicine: managing a sports medicine referral clinic; running an acute sports medicine injury clinic, attending specialty clinics in Orthopedics; and acting as the team physician for a local high school and college, as well as a professional team.

 - Approximately 20 percent of the time is devoted to the fellow’s own continuity clinic maintaining his/her own identity as a primary care physician.

-- The rest of the time will be spent on research activities, educational opportunities, and teaching responsibilities.
+- The remaining 20 percent of the time will be spent on didactics, research activities, elective educational opportunities, and teaching responsibilities.

 The year of fellowship training allows an individual who wishes extra training in sports medicine to further extend their skills and knowledge, while remaining committed to the principles of primary care and family medicine.